Are county criminal court searches FCRA compliant?

 Did you know that not all county court searches are the same?

-Our county criminal court search is priced at $18.00* per name for seven-year felonies and misdemeanors search.
+The industry standard county criminal court search is for the past seven-years for felonies and misdemeanors.
 We can also search beyond seven years for an additional per year surcharge.